Crime and Courts Act

 Overview

-This bill amends the Crime and Courts Bill, focusing on how costs are awarded in legal cases involving the publication of news-related material.
-It aims to protect smaller publishers from excessive legal costs by linking cost awards to membership of an approved regulator and utilizing arbitration schemes.
+This bill amends the Crime and Courts Bill to introduce a new clause regarding the awarding of costs in legal cases related to the publication of news.
+It aims to protect smaller publishers from excessive legal costs by linking cost awards to membership of an approved regulator and its arbitration schemes.

 Description

-Members of an approved regulator: A court cannot award costs against them unless the claim could have been resolved through the regulator's arbitration scheme, or it's deemed just and equitable to do so.
+- Membership of an Approved Regulator: If a defendant publisher was a member of an approved regulator when the claim was filed (or had justifiable reasons for not being a member), the court cannot award costs against them unless the claim could have been resolved through the regulator's arbitration scheme, or it's deemed just and equitable to do so.

-Non-members of an approved regulator: A court must award costs against them unless the claim could not have been resolved through arbitration (had they been a member), or it's deemed just and equitable to make a different cost award.
+- Non-Membership: If a defendant publisher wasn't a member of an approved regulator (but could have reasonably been), the court must award costs against them unless the claim could not have been resolved via arbitration (had they been a member), or it's deemed just and equitable to make a different award or no award at all.

-The bill also defines exclusions from the definition of "relevant publisher," including broadcasters like the BBC and Sianel Pedwar Cymru, publishers of specialized interest titles or scientific/academic journals where news is only incidental, public bodies and charities, companies publishing internal newsletters, book publishers (excluding periodicals), and now, small-scale bloggers.
+- Excluded Publishers: The bill excludes several types of publishers from the definition of "relevant publisher," including the BBC, Sianel Pedwar Cymru, licensed broadcasters, publishers of special interest titles or scientific/academic journals with incidental news content, public bodies and charities publishing news related to their functions, those publishing company newsletters with incidental news, and book publishers (excluding periodicals).
+An amendment adds small-scale bloggers to this exclusion.

-The Secretary of State is mandated to establish a mechanism to protect parties involved in relevant claims who have entered agreements under section 58 of the Courts and Legal Services Act 1990.
+- Arbitration: The bill requires the Secretary of State to establish mechanisms to protect parties involved in relevant claims who've used existing agreements under the Courts and Legal Services Act 1990.

 Government Spending